beam-community/stripity-stripe/README.md

 As I began digging things up with these other libraries it became rather apparent that I was not only tweaking the API, but also ripping out a lot of the existing code... and that usually means I should probably do my own thing.
 So I did.

+### Update:

+As of October 18th, Rob has graciously handed over the reins to the teams at [Code Corps](https://www.codecorps.org/) and [Strumber](https://strumber.com/).
+Over the next several weeks, we will be working to produce and release a 2.0 version of Stripity Stripe which fully addresses the concerns Rob mentioned above and updates the high level api to work with all of the Stripe API Endpoints.

+**If you are starting a new implementation, particularly one using Stripe Connect, we recommend relying on [the low level API defined here](https://github.com/code-corps/stripity-stripe/blob/master/lib/stripe.ex#L88).**

+Stay tuned...

 ## Stripe API

 I've tested this library against Stripe API v1 and above.
 [The docs are up at Hex](http://hexdocs.pm/stripity_stripe/)